-EVERY student must complete an enrollment form on the first day of class, even if they are not admitted.
+Every student must complete an enrollment form on or before the first day of class even if they are not admitted.
 The Department uses the data gathered from these forms, so please do not forget.
-Students access the form via the following link: https://art.stanford.edu/forms/ap-enroll.
+Students must submit an AP Course Enrollment Form to be considered for admission to an Art Practice course.

 Waitlisting - Too Many Students?

 Waitlisted students receive increased priority for any single Art Practice course in the following quarter.
 In their Art Practice Enrollment Form submissions, undergraduate students may request to join the department waitlist if they do not get into your class.
-To qualify for the waitlist, a student must fill out the AP Enrollment Form, marking that they want to be considered for the waitlist, andnot be admitted into your course.
-Students who are admitted to your course and subsequently drop the course are not added to the wailtist.
+To qualify for the waitlist, a student must fill out the AP Enrollment Form, marking that they want to be considered for the waitlist, and not be admitted into the course.
+Students who are admitted to a course and subsequently drop the course are not added to the wailtist.